Hot Water Heat Pumps: Choosing the Right One

 The insulation installed in accordance with the above shall be installed so as not to impede the operation of valves.

-The install on the left does not comply with (a) and (b): no insulation on the relief valve or the 500mm piping below.
+This installation does not comply with (a) and (b): no insulation on the relief valve or the first 500mm of pipe below.
+Also the pipes that are insulated should be insulated all the way to the cylinder.
+Embarrassingly, this is from my house!

 Heat Pump Hot Water and Water Quality